TorchDR/TorchDR/README.rst

 |Documentation| |Version| |License| |Python 3.10+| |Pytorch| |Ruff| |Test Status| |CircleCI| |codecov|

 ``TorchDR`` is an open-source **dimensionality reduction (DR)** library using PyTorch.
-Its goal is to accelerate the development of new DR methods by providing a common simplified framework.
+Its goal is to provide fast, GPU-compatible implementations of DR algorithms, as well as to accelerate the development of new DR methods by providing a common, simplified framework.

 DR aims to construct a **low-dimensional representation (or embedding)** of an input dataset that best preserves its **geometry encoded via a pairwise affinity matrix** .
 To this end, DR methods **optimize the embedding** such that its **associated pairwise affinity matrix matches the input affinity**. ``TorchDR`` provides a general framework for solving problems of this form.
 Defining a DR algorithm solely requires choosing or implementing an *Affinity* object for both input and embedding as well as an objective function.